dr1408/Chrome-App-Bound-Encryption-Decryption/docs/The_Elevator_Gets_an_Upgrade_Chrome_144_IElevator2_and_the_Mojo_Horizon.md

 For practical purposes: if your code worked against Chrome 143, it works against Chrome 144.
 The interface IIDs are different, but the methods you care about are at the same offsets.
 My tool now tries `IElevator2Chrome` first and falls back to `IElevatorChrome` - belt and suspenders.

 Edge adopted the base `IElevator2` interface but didn't bother with vendor-specific variants yet.
 Their vtable offset quirk persists.
-Brave will presumably follow Chrome's lead once they ship their 144 release - I'll update the tool accordingly when that happens.
+Brave took the most interesting path - different base IElevator IID, but deliberately sharing Chrome's IElevator2 IIDs for forward compatibility, plus a unique `IElevatorDevelopment` interface for good measure.

 The Mojo migration, if and when it comes, won't be a magic bullet for ABE security.
 The trust boundary is between processes, not IPC mechanisms.
 As long as the browser process needs access to decrypted data, code running inside that process has access too.
 That's the fundamental design constraint, and no amount of interface reshuffling changes it.